-A wide array of organisations are involved in the project, including the University of Otago, Otago Regional Council, Aspiring Environmental, Queenstown Lakes District Council, Wanaka Community Board, and the National Institute of Water and Atmospheric Research.
+A wide array of organisations are involved in the project, including the University of Otago, Otago Regional Council, Aspiring Environmental, Queenstown Lakes District Council and the Wanaka Community Board.

 Contact: Chris Arbuckle (Aspiring Environmental Ltd.)

-A wānanga will be held in August, to review existing research and knowledge of traditional fishing methods, followed by a second wānanga covering hīnaki building techniques.
-Rakatahi will work with freshwater ecologists from the University of Otago to sample tuna each month, from September 2018 to April 2019.
-They will collect data on tuna numbers and ages, and compare it to data from earlier studies at Te Nohoaka o Tukiauau.
+A wānanga was held in July 2018, to review existing research and knowledge of traditional fishing methods, followed by a second wānanga covering hīnaki building techniques.
+Rakatahi worked with freshwater ecologists from the University of Otago to sample tuna each month, from September 2018 to April 2019.
+They collected data on tuna numbers and ages, and will compare it to data from earlier studies at Te Nohoaka o Tukiauau.

 The findings from this study will be shared with Te Rūnanga o Ōtākou and the wider community through workshops and presentations.
-Rakatahi will also create works through Māori performing arts, composing waiata to ensure the knowledge is retained and shared.
+Rakatahi will also create works of Māori performing arts, such as waiata and kapa haka, to ensure the knowledge is retained and shared.

 Find out more about Te Nohoaka o Tukiauau/Sinclair Wetlands on their website.